 Table

-You need 1-2 coats of wood stain on the legs and underside of the table, and three (3) coats of it on the rest.
+You need two (2) wood stain coats over the table legs and underside, and three (3) coats for the rest of the surface.

 Fence